grapestone5321/sdcnd-finding_lane_lines/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
+The pipeline consisted of 5 steps.

+1. The images to grayscale is converted.
+2. Gaussian smoothing is applied.
+3. Canny transformation is used.
+4. The region of interest is selected.
+5. Hough Tranform line detection is applied.

 First, I converted the images to grayscale, then I ....

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...